MokTeckChing/DSI18-Projects/project_2_Ames_Housing_predictions/README.md

 A real estate company in Ames, Iowa, wants create an interactive webpage where potential clients could get a rough estimate of the sale price a house by entering a set of parameters.

-The company is requresting for a regression model based on the Ames Housing Dataset that will predict the rough price of a house at sale, with no more than 25 features.
+The company is requesting for a regression model based on the Ames Housing Dataset that will predict the rough price of a house at sale, with no more than 25 features.

 As a requirement, the company has set up a Kaggle competition, and requested that scores be submitted there as a measure of accuracy.